CopernicaMarketingSoftware/Documentation/Yothalot/php-connection.md

 # Yothalot\Connection

-With the **Yothalot\Connection** class you can create a connection to the Yothalot cluster, and send jobs to this cluster.
+With the **Yothalot\Connection** class you can create a connection to the Yothalot cluster, which can send jobs to this cluster.
 Internally, the Yothalot\Connection object connects to the RabbitMQ server, and all jobs that you create, are sent to this RabbitMQ server.

-The most important Yothalot\Connection method is `create()`.
-With this method you can create a new mapreduce job.
-The following methods are available:

 - __construct() (constructor)
-- create() (creates a new mapreduce job)
 - flush()  (flushes job)

 ## Constructor